Akchy/dgx_demo_docker/Readme.md

 **PS: docker image name is what you give to your project in Dockerfile, but container\_name and container\_id is provided by docker**

+## Before Building the Docker
+Please create a folder inside '/external-raid/scratch/SIT/' with your name such as: /external-raid/scratch/SIT/akarsh_sit/

 ### To run a docker, make sure you are in the folder containting Dockerfile
 ```bash
 docker build -t <image_name> .